elulcao/Markov-algorithm/README.md

 # Markov-algorithm
-Markov algorithm generator text for basic English language
+Text generator algorithm for the basic English language.